swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

    | n -> fib(n-1) + fib(n-2)
 {% endhighlight %}

-Note that this only applies to “`let`” functions.
+Note that this only applies to "`let`" functions.
 Member functions do not need this, because the scope rules are slightly different.

 {% highlight fsharp %}
 type FibHelper() =